yashrajd/bcap/README.md

 Powers:

-- Ability to define which fork is bitcoin by choosing which version of the software to run and set ticker symbols
+- Ability to define which fork is bitcoin by choosing which version of the software to run and set ticker symbols.
-- Reject blocks they consider invalid, potentially causing chain splits
+- Reject blocks they consider invalid, potentially causing chain splits.
-- Ability to list or not list markets for spot and derivative markets for forks
+- Ability to list or not list markets for spot and derivative markets for forks.
-- Ability to sell fork coins on behalf of users without their permission
+- Ability to sell fork coins on behalf of users without their permission.

 Incentives:

-- Maximize transaction volume and trading activity
+- Maximize transaction volume and trading activity.
-- Maintain the security and stability of the network
+- Maintain the security and stability of the network.
-- Comply with regulatory requirements in their jurisdictions
+- Comply with regulatory requirements in their jurisdictions.
-- May have equity investments in bitcoin businesses
+- May have equity investments in bitcoin businesses.

 ### Investors